 Proposed Revision of the Workers Compensation Act

 The Statute Revision Act establishes a mandate for the Chief Legislative Counsel of BC to consolidate, renumber and reorganize British Columbia’s Acts into more coherent and readable “revised” Acts.
-The Legislative Counsel identified the Workers Compensation Act as an Act that was in need of revision.
+The Office of Legislative Counsel identified the Workers Compensation Act as an Act that was in need of revision.

 This rewriting of the Workers Compensation Act makes no changes to British Columbia’s laws concerning workers’ compensation, occupational health and safety, and employers’ assessment premiums.
 It simply makes the existing laws more accessible.